 Why does make test in DBD::ODBC to SQL Server fail?

 This applies to DBD::ODBC 1.14 (and earlier versions).
-It may apply to versions of DBD::ODBC later than 1.14 if our patch for the fix is not implemented by the maintainer (see the DBD::ODBC changes file).
+It may apply to versions of DBD::ODBC later than 1.14 if our patch for the fix is not implemented by the maintainer (refer to the DBD::ODBC changes file).

-In SQL Server 2005 and later, Microsoft have changed the way:
+In SQL Server 2005 and later, Microsoft changed the way:

 dbcc TRACESTATUS(-1)